zim-desktop-wiki/zim-desktop-wiki/README.md

 ## Installing from a Package

 Most linux distributions include zim in their package repository.
-On debian and ubuntu to package is simply called "zim".
+On debian and ubuntu the package is simply called "zim".

 Debian/Ubuntu packages and a windows installer can be found via https://zim-wiki.org/downloads.html